Semrush Pricing (2026) — Which Plan is Best for You?

 So far in our overview of Semrush pricing, we’ve looked at “off-the-shelf” plans.

-Semrush's 'Custom plan' option
+Semrush's 'Enterprise plan option

-Semrush’s Custom plan option
+Semrush’s Enterprise plan option

 Now, before I wrap up this overview of Semrush pricing, let’s take a look at some of the extra costs you might encounter from Semrush — in the form of fees for additional users, and the cost of various add-ons for the platform.